Concertgoer stabbed in crowd at LAB show

 “Police are working to establish exactly what happened and who was involved.”

+“How about making 2023 your goal to give up drinking if you can’t handle your booze and leave it for us oldskool folks that know how to enjoy concerts and have a great time.

+“We are finally seeing more concerts happening here in our own backyard, don’t ruin it for the rest of us because you can’t grow up and act like sensible human beings.”

-Anyone with information which could assist our enquiries is asked to get in touch via 105 and quote event number P053380949.
+Anyone with information which could assist police enquiries is asked to get in touch via 105 and quote event number P053380949.